mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 12 October 2025

-- The average temperature today is 12.03˚C,
+- The average temperature today is 10.13˚C,
-- With highs of 12.03˚C and lows of 12.03˚C,
+- With highs of 11.64˚C and lows of 9.18˚C,
-- It may feel like 11.43˚C with scattered clouds
+- It may feel like 9.47˚C with few clouds
-- The wind speed is 2.46m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 6000m
-- The pressure is 1031hPa and humidity is 82%
+- The pressure is 1031hPa and humidity is 87%
 - The sun will rise at 06:27 and set at 17:21

 <!-- weather_marker ends -->